mktia/plant_reservoir/README.md

 $ python classify.py
 ```

-実行後にターミナルに表示されるダイアログで
+In the dialog that appears in the terminal after execution, enter
-0 (Classification with 6 class) を入力する．
+0 (Classification with 6 classes).

 ### Figure 3